Jigsaw-Code/outline-apps/README.md

 A Docker image with all pre-requisites for Android builds is included.
 To build:

 * Install dependencies with `./tools/build/build.sh npm ci`
-* Then build with `./tools/build/build.sh npm run action gulp -- build android`
+* Then build with `./tools/build/build.sh outline gulp -- build android`

 ## Apple (macOS and iOS)